12 Sep Maastricht: Meet Europe!

 Maastricht means good food

 From Michelin star restaurants to local bakeries, there’s no shortage of incredible places to eat, making Maastricht the ultimate foodie destination.
-Visit Preuvenemint, the famous food event in August and experience the Burgundian culinary atmosphere.
+Visit Preuvenemint, the famous food event which hopefully after cancelled in 2020 will be organised in August 2021.
+Here you can experience the Burgundian culinary atmosphere.
 While in the city, be sure to sample some regional specialties.
 Here are three foods you have to try when you’re here in Maastricht.

 A food only found in the Limburg region of Netherlands Zuurvlees is a dish made of horsemeat.
 Sometimes, they use beefsteak or rabbit meat instead.
 As the meat is marinated in vinegar, it brings a more acidic flavour to the dish.
 This is a food typically eaten in winter, with fries or mash potatoes.